-A top-secret operation in Brisbane helped fill the intelligence gap on Japanese air power.
+A top-secret operation in Australia helped fill the intelligence gap on Japanese air power.

 The Japanese invasions of the Philippines, Malaya and Singapore were swift and brutal, giving imperial Japan control over most of the Pacific by the end of January 1942.
 On February 19, Japanese carrier planes raided the northern Australian city of Darwin, in what was considered a prelude to an invasion.
 Throughout the Commonwealth, Australians braced themselves for a desperate fight for their homeland.
 In the months that followed, there would be dozens of additional air raids on the island continent.

 So when the Brisbane police began getting phone calls from citizens claiming that Japanese Zeros were flying overhead in 1943, the authorities chalked it up to nerves.
 Any airplanes operating over the city were from the nearby military airfield at Eagle Farm, they told the anxious callers, and they all belonged to the good guys.
 In fact, the police were only half right.
 That was a Zero soaring overhead—flown by an Allied pilot.
 What’s more, there were other Japanese aircraft stored in a hangar at Eagle Farm, participants in a top-secret operation that would prove instrumental in turning the tide in the Pacific air war.